-Vitamins for the immune system through food rather than a bottle.
+Vitamins for immunity through food rather than a bottle.

 Are you sick of a cold?
 Want to fix it?

 Thinking about vitamin C, zinc, and fluids?
 Well, you’ve ticked a few boxes, but I think you’ll find it’s not that simple.
-Our immune system is a complicated network of cells, tissues and organs working together to protect the body and it’s affected by many factors!
+Immunity is made up of a complicated network of cells, tissues and organs working together to protect the body and it’s affected by many factors!
 We do know some particular vitamins for the immune system which are easy to get through food.
 The research is telling us:

 - Extra Vitamin C helps to shorten the duration of a cold